A comprehensive guide to salt

-While observational data like this cannot prove that sodium intake is either a risk factor or a protective factor for heart disease, it does suggest that diets with 3 to 6 gram of salt a day could be part of a healthy lifestyle.
+While observational data like this cannot prove that sodium intake is either a risk factor or a protective factor for heart disease, it does suggest that diets with 3 to 6 grams of salt a day could be part of a healthy lifestyle.
 For more discussion about this, listen to cardiologist and Diet Doctor’s medical director Dr. Bret Scher discuss the PURE study findings with one of its principal investigators Professor Andrew Mente.